Squad-Wiki/squad-wiki-pipeline-map-data/README.md

 Documentation on how to configure this pipeline for the SDK can be read [here](doc/sdkConfiguration.md)

-Documentation on how to configure this pipeline for the wiki can be read [here](doc/wikiConfiguration.md)

 ## Usage

 Documentation on how to use this pipeline for the SDK data extraction can be read [here](doc/sdkUsage.md)

-Documentation on how to use this pipeline for the wiki upload can be read [here](doc/wikiUsage.md)

 Documentation about the output JSON file can be read [here](doc/json.md)

-## Wiki Side Documentation

-You can find more documentation for the usage of the pipeline [here](https://squad.gamepedia.com/Squad_Wiki_Editorial/Cargo_Maintenance) - this documentation covers the practical operation of the pipline on the wiki-side.

 ## Project Status and Roadmap

 We have developed this pipeline in 2020 for the maintenance of the [Squad Wiki](https://squad.gamepedia.com/Squad_Wiki).
 We are utlizing the pipeline every time a new version of Squad is released.
-We are constantly improving the pipeline and make more and more use of the Cargo data on the wiki.
+We are constantly improving the pipeline.

 In the future we are considering extending the pipeline to extract more and more game data for the wiki.